 It is your choice.
 Just as doing this stupid ride was your choice.

 The descent of the top section is the same way we came up.
-But the crappy pavement and tight turns that were merely annoying on the way up are a bit treacherous on the way down, so it’s essential to control your speed well.
+The pavement is in good shape on the upper half but there is one very tight turn, so it’s essential to control your speed well.
 When we reach the intersection, we turn left, descend 0.7 miles, and turn left again where the arterial turns on Mt.
-Olympus Drive.
+Olympus Drive (this is easy to miss).
 This is a fun curvy section that will take us down to the bottom, but note that there is a really steep section with a stoplight at the bottom, so, once again, watch your speed.

 This takes us all the way down to the base, where we come out right next to our starting point.
-At the light, we turn left.
-Bathrooms and water are available at the starting point, and I recommend filling up; there are two hills before the next opportunity.
+Bathrooms and water are available in the park on the left before the light, and I recommend filling up; there are two hills before the next opportunity.

 Here’s the map.
 Click to view online.